microsoft/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

 doesn't provide a mechanism to easily utilize these units.
 Evaluation of matrix-vector operations (multiply, muladd, accumulation) in HLSL was previously scalarized at the DXIL level making it hard to employ these specialized units.
-This proposal builds on the "Long vectors" feature described in [0026], providing a mechanism to express matrix-vector ops in HLSL that can be lowered to the DXIL ops described [0029], these primitives provide the right level of abstraction for hardware acceleration.
+This proposal builds on the "Long vectors" feature described in [Proposal 0026], providing a mechanism to express matrix-vector ops in HLSL that can be lowered to the DXIL ops described [Proposal 0029], these primitives provide the right level of abstraction for hardware acceleration.

 An HLSL API needs to be defined to expose these new operations in a way that: